Calculate Maintenance Under Wyoming Statutes W.S. 20-2-114

 Disability of either party

-Modification requires filing a petition with the court that issued the original order.
+Modification requires filing a petition with the court that issued the original order and is not retroactive.

 Is there a formula for calculating spousal support in Wyoming?